His Holiness the Dalai Lama – an Astrological Profile

 THE HISTORICAL LAMA

-The Dalai Lama was recognized and enthroned when he was just five years old The event corresponds to the progressed Jupiter station-direct, shown in the ephemeris of July 1935 – five days after birth.
+The Dalai Lama was recognized and enthroned when he was just five years old.
+The event corresponds to the progressed Jupiter station-direct, shown in the ephemeris of July 1935 – five days after birth.
 Each day after birth is equal to each year of life.
 The planets in the ephemeris for age five are calculating the planets’ movement for the 5th year of life, and so on.
 The station of Jupiter symbolically represents the laying of responsibility as a leader on the mere child; the paternal benefactor-to-be.
-Progressed Stationary Jupiter proclaimed the coming stewardship of a man who would shine light and good fortune, and profess compassion for all people everywhere.
-Jupiter is the guru, the teacher on a scale of holy possibility.
+Progressed Stationary Jupiter proclaimed the coming stewardship of a person who would shine light and good fortune on all, and profess compassion for people everywhere.
+Jupiter is the guru, the teacher on a scale of higher possibility.

 Marc Edmund Jones, in his Scope of Astrological Prediction states: